2 CHRONICLES

 CHAPTER 36

-- They ignored and mocked His messengers and prophets bringing Him to wrath.
+4. Judah ignored and mocked God’s messengers and prophets bringing Him to wrath against them.